dheeraj2804/Business-Meeting-Summary-Generation/README.md

 ## Installations

 * Clone or download the project repository from GitHub.
+* Create a virtual environment in your respective code editor(VScode or Anaconda Navigator).
 * Install the required software dependencies listed in the "Software Requirements" section.

 Numpy: